DallasBille/mapbox-demo/README.md

 ## To Do's:

-1. User Location.
-2. User Location with Marker.
-3. Loading Markers from an API.
-4. Interactive Markers.
+1. Interactive Markers.
+2. More information than just wifi location.
+3. A bit more accuracy when you zoom in.